 If you live in a cooler climate you may spend a lot of evenings indoors curled up under a blanket.
 But with an outdoor fireplace, you can still enjoy the natural world while keeping warm and cosy.
 You can also make the fireplace a dramatic feature in your alfresco area by using contrasting coloured brick from floor to ceiling.

 Make the most of your decking space by creating a peaceful oasis.
-Include a table setting for evening dinners and create a breakfast bar for you to enjoy your morning coffee.
-To master this stripped-back minimal look, choose two simple colours – in this case light timber and white.
+Include a table setting for evening dinners, a lounge for lazy afternoons or maybe create a breakfast bar for you to enjoy your morning coffee.
+Opt for a stripped-back minimal look to keep things feeling spacious–choose two simple colours – in this case timber and pale grey.
+Fairy lights always add a touch of magic too!

 Sure you can DIY your deck, but it’s something that is also best left to the professionals so that they can make sure it’s installed correctly.
 If you’re not sure where to start, ask for some help from a decking expert local to you.